avajs/ava/readme.md

 }
 ```

-In addition to specifying a custom babel config, you can also use the special `inherit` keyword.
-When you do this, AVA will allow tests to be transpiled using the configuration defined in your .babelrc file or in package.json/babel.
+In addition to specifying a custom Babel config, you can also use the special `"inherit"` keyword.
+When you do this, AVA will allow tests to be transpiled using the configuration defined in your `.babelrc` file or in package.json/babel.
 This way, your test files will be transpiled using the same options as your source files, but you won't have to define the options twice.

 ```json
 {